algolia/brefsearch/README.md

 `--extract-audio` to only download the audio.

 > [!TIP]
-> You'll probably only need a mono 16khz file for the audio.
+> You'll probably only need a mono 16khz file for the audio, as this is what Whisper accept as input.

 > [!CAUTION]
 > Still no script to do that for you.
 Sorry again.